tilakved/string-calculator/README.md

 A modern, responsive string calculator built with React, TypeScript, and Tailwind CSS.
 This application allows users to perform calculations on strings of numbers with various delimiters.

+## 🌐 Live Demo

+Check out the live application: [String Calculator](https://string-calculator-app.vercel.app/)

+The application is hosted on [Vercel](https://vercel.com/), providing fast and reliable access to the calculator.

 ## 🚀 Features

 - Add numbers from string input